And greetings once again, music lovers and thrill seekers.

 Hey, thanks for taking my call.

-Yes, ma'am, yes, ma'am, yes, ma'am.
+Yes, ma'am.

-And I was listening to your commentary this morning, and I got uh an idea of a theme for the Democratic Convention.
+And I was listening to your commentary this morning, and I got an idea of a theme for the Democratic Convention.

 What's that?

-And I believe that it should be what if God was one of us.
+And I believe that it should be, what if God was one of us?

-Uh where would this crowd go with that?
+Where would this crowd go with that?

-I mean, how how how how would they answer that?
+I mean, how would they answer that?

-No, no, my my problem is they already think they've got a God.
+My problem is they already think they've got a God.

 They're building a temple to their God from which he's going to speak tomorrow night.